 At a high level, we need to emphasize outcomes for our customers and/or business and de-emphasize our output of effort.
 Instead of telling IT admins to set up 10 new load balancers this quarter, we should tell them to improve site performance by 10 points.
 Instead of telling a marketer to publish five blog posts, tell them to increase web traffic by five percent.

-One beauty of shifting to an outcomes mindset is that it not only does it keep us focused on results, it also frees us up to innovate in the pursuit of those results.
+One beauty of shifting to an outcomes mindset is that it not only keeps us focused on results, but also frees us up to innovate in the pursuit of those results.
 There are loads of ways to improve system performance or drive more traffic to a website.
 But once we say “write five blogs,” we’ve significantly reduced the opportunity for creativity.
 So it’s critical to articulate goals as the results we’re after, not as to-do lists, then let the people doing the work decide the best way to go about it.

 Another advantage is that an outcomes mindset encourages an ownership mindset.
 When we’re focused on productivity, we manage toward deadlines.
 Once the work has shipped, we clap the dust off our hands, congratulate ourselves on getting it sorted quickly, hope it achieves the result we were after, and then never think about it again.
 By contrast, managing toward outcomes leads us to ship some work, gather feedback on it, and iterate as many times as we need to until the result is actually, verifiably achieved.
 As execs at both Hubspot and Twilio have noted, this encourages every employee to think like an entrepreneur.